curious-droid/curious-droid.github.io/_posts/2023-04-21-game-theory.md

 ## Extra

 This game is a great time-killer for when I'm bored with my brother (especially when waiting in line for something).
 There are accompanying hand motions and chants (which do draw some eyebrows from others) but it's overall a just more interesting version of Rock Paper Scissors.
-I thought of the contents of this post while I was playing a game of 007 with my brother, and decided it was a decent way to f̶i̶n̶a̶l̶l̶y̶ ̶w̶r̶i̶t̶e̶ ̶s̶o̶m̶e̶t̶h̶i̶n̶g̶ ̶o̶n̶ ̶m̶y̶ ̶b̶l̶o̶g̶ introduce some game theory concepts.
+I thought of the contents of this post while I was playing a game of 007 with my brother, and decided it was a decent way to ~~finally write something on my blog~~ introduce some game theory concepts.

 ## Issues